-A CERTIFICATE PROGRAM FOR MEDI-CALOFFICEASSISTANT IS ALSO AVAIL-ABLE.
-SEE PAGE 76.
 Students completing the certificate and applied arts and sciences degree programs become eligible to apply for the National Council Licensing Examination/Computer Adaptive Testing (NCLEX-RN/CAT) for licensure as a Registered Nurse (RN).

-To be placed on the waiting list, students must complete an MCC Application for Admission; send their high school transcripts or GED results to MCC; score at least 37 on the ASSET Reading Test; score at least 39 on the ASSET Numerical Skills Test; complete a general biology course with a lab, equivalent to NS100, with a C or better grade within the last 10 years; and submit a Waiting List Request Form to the MCC Admissions Office.
-Prior to admission to the certificate program, students must complete NS103 and NS203 with a C or better grade within the last 10 years and complete LA100.
+To be placed on the waiting list, students must complete an MCC Application for Admission; send their high school transcripts or GED results to MCC; score at least 40 on the ASSET Reading Test; score at least 41 on the ASSET Numerical Skills Test; complete a college biology course with a lab, equivalent to NS100, with a C or better grade within the last 10 years (or receive a passing score on the MCC Competency Exam); complete at least 1 credit at MCC; and submit a Waiting List Request Form to the MCC Admissions Office.
+Prior to admission to the certificate program, students must complete NS103 and NS203 with a Cor better grade within the last 7 years, complete LA100. and have completed high school Algebra I or a more advanced math course within the last 5 years, MCC's MA100, or received a passing score on the competency test (as arranged by the Math Department).
+The student must submit a completed, current MCC healthform and proof of completing the CPR Health Care Provider course to the nursing office prior to the start of the program and contact the nursing office to set up an interview with the Director of Nursing and Allied Health.

-Prior to admission to the degree program, students must complete a general chemistry course with lab, equivalent to NS105, with a Cor better grade within the last 10 years in high school or college; complete an algebra course, equivalent to MA100, with a C or better grade within the last 10 years in high school or college or earn a passing score on the ASSET Algebra test; complete LA101; score at least 25 on the ASSET Applied Weights and Measures Test; complete NS201 within the last 5 years, with a C or better grade, prior to or with NUR253 Advanced Medical-Surgical Nursing; complete SS220 prior to NUR227 Community Mental Health and complete SS110.
+Prior to admission to the degree program, students must complete a general chemistry course with lab. equivalent to NS105, with a C or better grade within the last 7 years before entry into the first clinical course of the nursing program; complete LA101; complete NS201 within the last 7 years before entry into the first clinical course of the nursing program (NUR253), with a C or better grade, or concurrent with NUR253 Advanced Medical-Surgical Nursing, complete SS220 prior to NUR227 Community Mental Health and complete SS110.
+Students must submit a completed, current MCC health form and proof of completing the CPR Health Care Provider course to the nursing office prior to the start of the program.
 Admission into the nursing program is dependent upon available space and is not guaranteed immediately upon acceptance or being placed on the waiting list.

+Felony Statement: Previous treatment for substance abuse or conviction of a felony may prevent an applicant from taking the NCLEX-PN or NCLEX-RN.
+Individuals with a conviction history must contact the Board of Nursing and inform them of the circumstances for which subsequent determination should be made regarding licensure eligibility in the State of Michigan.